 Dr. Victor Pretorius gives an overview of the hybrid operating room, where he performs laser lead extractions.

 Sulpizio Cardiovascular Center's operating room includes the latest imaging technology, cardiac electrophysiology mapping and ablation equipment, and all equipment needed for open heart surgery.
-This allows two physicians — a cardiac electrophysiologist and a cardiothoracic surgeon — to perform surgeries together when appropriate, enhancing patients’ safety during these procedures (such as during concomitant epicardial and endocardial ablation, and
+This allows two physicians — a cardiac electrophysiologist and a cardiothoracic surgeon — to perform surgeries together when appropriate, enhancing patients’ safety during these procedures (such as during concomitant epicardial and endocardial ablation, and laser lead extractions).

 The hybrid operating room also is used for surgical ablations, including minimally invasive mapping and ablation procedures, which are performed when radio frequency catheter ablation alone is ineffective in patients with arrhythmias, such as atrial fibrillation or ventricular tachycardia.